influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/language/programs.md

 ---
 title: Programs
-description: A Flux program is a sequence of statements defined by the following syntax.
+description: A Flux program is a sequence of statements and optionally a package clause and import declarations.
 menu:
   flux_0_x:
     parent: Language reference